sanjalinair12/TaskPrioritizationAlgorithm/Gazebo_Installation/With_AEB/README_AHTOVIK_MOTION_DEMO.md

 ros2 launch ahtovik_gazebo ahtovik_30_robot_motion_demo.launch.py
 ```

-Gazebo will open and the AhToVik motion node will run automatically.
+Gazebo will open, and the AhToVik motion node will run automatically.

 ## If Gazebo opens but robots do not move
 Open another terminal: